jagrutimohanty/CMPE-258-DeepLearning/Assignment 1/Assignment Part 1/README.md

 * Created a prediction model to check the survivors of the the titanic ship wreck based on the features

+Shared further details in the python colab notebook

+To run this notebook

 ```